rockettheme/docs/Docs/wordpress/themes/metropolis/demo_sidebar.md

 <div class="clear"></div>
 ~~~

+### Gantry Divider
+This widget tells WordPress to start a new widget column beginning with the widget placed directly below the divider in the section.

 ### RokAjaxSearch
 The RokAjaxSearch widget allows users to search your site for interesting content.
 Here is a breakdown of the options you will want to change to match the demo.